The Mutex Watershed and its Objective: Efficient, Parameter-Free Graph Partitioning: Related Work

 These results highlight the close connection of watersheds to hierarchical clustering and minimum spanning trees/forests \cite{meyer1999morphological,najman_11_ultrametric-watersheds}, which inspired novel merging strategies and termination criteria.
 For example, \cite{salembier_00_binary-partition-tree} simply terminated hierarchical merging by fixing the number of surviving regions beforehand. \cite{malmberg2011generalized} incorporate predefined sets of generalized merge constraints into the clustering algorithm.
 Graph-based segmentation according to \cite{felzenszwalb_04_graph-based-image-segmentation} defines a measure of quality for the current regions and stops when the merge costs would exceed this measure.
 Ultrametric contour maps \cite{arbelaez_11_gpb} combine the gPb (global probability of boundary) edge detector with an oriented watershed transform.
 Superpixels are agglomerated until the ultrametric distance between the resulting regions exceeds a learned threshold.
-An optimization perspective is taken in \cite{kiran_13_hierarchical-cuts}, which introduces $h$-increasing energy functions and builds the hierarchy incrementally such that merge decisions greedily minimize the energy.
+An optimization perspective is taken in \cite{kiran_13_hierarchical-cuts,guigues2006scale}, which introduces $h$-increasing energy functions and builds the hierarchy incrementally such that merge decisions greedily minimize the energy.
 The authors prove that the optimal cut corresponds to a different unique segmentation for every value of a free regularization parameter.

-\RED{An important line of research is based on the observation that superior partitionings are obtained when the graph has both attractive and repulsive edges \cite{keuper2016multi}.} Solutions that optimally balance attraction and repulsion do not require external stopping criteria such as predefined number of regions or seeds.
+\REVIEW{An important line of research is given by partitioning of graphs with both attractive and repulsive edges \cite{keuper2016multi}.} Solutions that optimally balance attraction and repulsion do not require external stopping criteria such as predefined number of regions or seeds.
 This generalization leads to the NP-hard problem of correlation clustering or (synonymous) multicut (MC) partitioning.
 Fortunately, modern integer linear programming solvers in combination with incremental constraint generation can solve problem instances of considerable size \cite{andres_12_globally}, and good approximations exist for even larger problems \cite{yarkony2012fast,pape2017solving} Reminiscent of strict minimizers \cite{Levi} with minimal $L_\infty$-norm solution, our work solves the multicut objective optimally when all graph weights are raised to a large power.